PandasThumb/pandasthumb.github.io/_posts/2022/2022-07-05-uncommon-diversion.md

   </p>
   <p>
- The UD post <a href="https://uncommondescent.com/intelligent-design/at-pandas-thumb-worry-that-the-u-s-supreme-court-will-rule-for-creationism/">(here)</a> is signed by their official reporter "News", who seems these days to be physicist Eric Hedin.They first quote a paragraph from Sandefur's post about the flaws in the legal theory of "originalism" used by the Supreme Court majority.
+ The UD post <a href="https://uncommondescent.com/intelligent-design/at-pandas-thumb-worry-that-the-u-s-supreme-court-will-rule-for-creationism/">(here)</a> is signed by their official reporter "News", who seems these days to be physicist Eric Hedin.
+They first quote a paragraph from Sandefur's post about the flaws in the legal theory of "originalism" used by the Supreme Court majority.
 Then they close in for the kill, saying:
 <blockquote>For some, tormenting themselves with this stuff probably seems to make more sense than confronting the fact that